adryelv/adryelv/README.md

 <h2 align="center">I'm Adryel </h2>

 ###Backend and Cibersecurity. 💻
-* 👨‍💻  Currently practicing Cybersecurity and Python.
+* 👨‍💻  Currently practicing Cybersecurity and Data Science.
 * 🖥️  Check out my portfolio at [<i>adryelv</i>](https://github.com/adryelv?tab=repositories)
 * 🧑‍🏫  "There's a popular saying that a secure computer is one that's turned off.
 This is clever, but false: The hacker will convince someone to break into the office and turn on that computer.
 It's all a matter of time, patience, personality, and persistence." - [Kevin Mitnick]